Endocrinology Diabetes & Metabolism ACGME Fellowship

 Basic Science Research

 Fellows interested in basic science research will be provided an in-depth, laboratory-based training experience in the latest molecular, cellular and biophysical techniques utilized in endocrinology and metabolism research, and their application to clinical medicine.
 In the initial months of the program, the fellow selects a laboratory and formulates a research project under the guidance of their chosen mentor.
 Those trainees without prior formal basic science training will be encouraged to take selected classes relevant to their research.
-These classes are offered within the Biological Sciences Division at the University of Chicago and are free of charge to trainees.
-In addition, since several of the potential mentors from our section are key faculty in the Committee for Molecular Metabolism and Nutrition (CMMN) Ph.D. program, they can guide trainees in their selection of appropriate courses from the CMMN curriculum.

 Fellows interested in clinical research will learn how to design and execute clinical research protocols.
-Upon entering the program, the fellow will select a clinical research project and, working closely with their mentor, acquire skills in data design and interpretation.
+Upon entering the program, the fellow will select a clinical research mentor and project and, working closely with their mentor, acquire skills in data design and interpretation.
 An important aspect of training a successful clinical investigator is the trainee’s acquisition of skill in statistical analysis of clinical data.
 Didactic courses in both statistics and other relevant areas are offered as part of the formal training through Essentials in Patient Oriented Research (EPOR) lecture series and the Summer Program in Outcomes Research Training (SPORT).

 Mentorship and Research Committees

-Every fellow will have a research committee based on their research interests.
+Every fellow will have a research committee based on their research project.
 This will include their faculty mentor(s) as well as faculty not directly involved so the fellow gets outside feedback.
 Research is truly interdisciplinary at the University of Chicago and mentorship for research includes faculty both within and outside the section.
-Over the past several years, we have had faculty in sleep medicine, general internal medicine, gastroenterology, and maternal fetal medicine, serve as mentors or collaborators for our fellows.
+Over the past several years, we have had faculty in sleep medicine, general internal medicine, gastroenterology, and maternal fetal medicine serve as mentors or collaborators for our fellows.

 Preparation for Independent Research Careers